 To get rid of bats, they must first be safely and humanely removed from the structure in Gainesville FL.
 Since bats are a protected species, this must be done by a trained professional.
 Gainesville Florida Wildlife Control technicians are experts at Gainesville bat removal, and are equipped with the proper safety equipment and knowledge to perform exclusion and repairs to your home or business so they cannot reenter.
 Once the bats have been excluded, they can do any cleanup necessary to make it safe for humans, and can even remove and/or replace contaminated insulation from your home.
 Although bats eat insects, there are also many types of insects (including roaches, mites and ants) which live in bat roosts.
 These must also be exterminated to fully complete the job.
 Our technicians are licensed and trained in Gainesville to perform this service as well.

 Once Gainesville FL Wildlife Control has removed all bats from your home or business, we stand by our work and can usually provide you with a renewable warranty against further infestation.
 If you have a recurrence of bats through work that Gainesville Wildlife Control has performed, we will remove them and make any repairs needed for the duration of the warranty.
+We service all of Florida for Wildlife Control and we are experts in Jacksonville Animal Removal.
 We can handle all aspects of bat control and removal, and look forward to making your home or business safe from bats for good!

 Bird Feces on Ledge - Birds in Gainesville FL can cause huge problems for property managers, homeowners, storeowners, and others.
 The diseases, odor, and unsightliness of their fecal matter would be bad enough without mentioning their flocking and noisy behavior.
 There are many species of birds that can be considered nuisance birds.
 Blackbirds, starlings, pigeons, sparrows, grackles, vultures, and woodpeckers are just the most common nuisance birds.
 These birds can cause serious health risks from fecal matter accumulation, ecto-parasites, and food contamination.
 Birds can also be a noise disturbance when flocking, fire hazard when building nests, general nuisance when destroying property, and deterrent from businesses when flying into or around potential customers.
 If you are wondering, “How do I get rid of birds?”; contact a professional today.
 Nuisance bird problems will get worse if left alone.
 A professional bird removal specialist will be able to use methods like bird spikes, bird deterrent, bird repellent, bird wires, bird netting, and may perform bird trapping, roost site removal, population control, baiting, or bird removal as well.
 Control of pest birds in Gainesville is a very involved process and may include one or more of these aforementioned bird proofing solutions.